 Wisconsin Construction Accident?
 You Need an Attorney!

-personal injury attorney.
 Construction jobs, by their nature, are risky.
 It’s not unusual for accidents and injuries to occur on the worksite.
 In fact, OSHA reports that over 1,000 fatalities and 400,000 injuries occur on construction sites each year.
 The Wisconsin Safe Place Law requires that employers keep their premises as safe as they reasonably can, given the nature of their business.
 This law applies to Wisconsin construction sites, as well.
 Although it is impossible to keep any construction site completely safe, employers must put reasonable safety measures in place to prevent potential accidents.
-Construction accident cases are notoriously complex, as there may be third-party liability.
-Employees of construction companies that are injured at work in Wisconsin are eligible to receive workers’ compensation benefits.
-These benefits will cover:

 - Medical bills that are considered reasonable.